The Journey to be a Tree Campus USA

 In March 2012, the Arbor Day Foundation announced that it had named Los Angeles Valley College a 2011 Tree Campus USA® in honor of its commitment to effective community forestry management.
-LAVC is the first community college in California and first college campus in the city of Los Angeles to be selected for the honor.
+LAVC was the first community college in California and first college campus in the city of Los Angeles to be selected for the honor.

 In January 2017, Valley College was named a 2016 Tree Campus USA® for the sixth year in a row by the Arbor Day Foundation.
 Even with the growing number of colleges/universities who have strived to be a Tree Campus USA, we are still the only community college in Southern California to be awarded this unique distinction.

 On October 15, 2012, the Arbor Day Foundation and Toyota of North America held a tree planting event with college representatives, students, and the community to celebrate LAVC's destinction as a Tree Campus USA® campus.
 As the first college in Los Angeles to be awarded this distinction (and the only California community college campus), LAVC was given 30 trees to plant on the campus.
 The event, which included participants of the Advancement of Sustainability in Higher Education (AASHE) Conference in Los Angeles, planted new trees on the east side of the Theater and Music buildings, as well as along the campus border along Burbank Avenue.